wswu001/TALKENG-LineBot/README.md

 # TALKENG-LineBot

-Here’s a basic `README.md` file for your project based on the code you provided.
-This file explains the purpose of the project, setup instructions, and usage.

 This project is a LINE bot application built using Flask, LINE Messaging API, and NLP models for language translation and audio transcription.
 It supports:
 - Translating Chinese text to English.
 - Transcribing audio messages.